 Tencent, a competitor to Alibaba, is the company behind Wechat (Weixin) and Tencent QQ — messaging platforms that are used by more than two-thirds of people in China.

-Tencent currently trades at HK$630.
-In 2020, Tencent paid out HK$1.2 per share in dividends for investors, equivalent to less than a 0.2% yield.
+Tencent currently trades at HK$538, down from highs of more than HK$700 in January and February 2021.
+Last year, Tencent paid out HK$1.2 per share in dividends for investors, equivalent to less than a 0.2% yield.

 Xiaomi Corp (HKG: 1810)

-Best known for their smartphones and portable power banks, Xiaomi is a strong smartphone player in Asia, also surpassing Apple as the world’s third-largest smartphone maker in Q3 2020.
+Best known for their smartphones and portable power banks, Xiaomi is a strong smartphone player in Asia, beating Huawei to become the top Chinese smartphone vendor globally.
+In Q3 2020, Xiaomi also surpassed Apple as the world’s third-largest smartphone maker.
 Xiaomi is also increasingly gaining traction for their other smart devices such as smart watches, smart speakers, air purifiers and more.

-Xiaomi currently trades at HK$26.30.
+Xiaomi currently trades at HK$26.70.
 Like Alibaba, Xiaomi does not pay out dividends.